How to Show a Pomeranian Show Dog

 A judge is a qualified person who evaluates dogs at conformation shows.
 In small shows, one judge may do all classes and breeds.

-Any modern dog breed dog that has a documented ANKC pedigree listed in a State Canine Association stud book.
+Any modern dog breed that has a documented ANKC pedigree listed in a State Canine Association stud book.

 Pomeranian Breed Standard